Astrophotography: night sky and star photography tips

 4. Stay focused when shooting stars at night

-Cameras that boast high megapixel counts, such as the Canon EOS R5, can have a huge impact on night sky photography, enabling you to retain ultra-fine detail when photographing the stars.
+Cameras that boast high megapixel counts, such as the Canon EOS R5 Mark II, can have a huge impact on night sky photography, enabling you to retain ultra-fine detail when photographing the stars.
 It can mean the difference between the smallest, faintest stars being clearly visible, or missing altogether.
 This level of detail is especially important if you want to produce prints of your starry night sky images*.

 5. Select the best astro lens

-If you prefer the added versatility of a zoom lens, the Canon RF 24-105mm F4-7.1 IS STM stretches from a generously wide field of view to a telephoto focal length, meaning this lens can double as a portrait and wildlife lens.
+If you prefer the flexibility of a zoom lens, the Canon RF 24-105mm F4-7.1 IS STM stretches from a generously wide field of view to a telephoto focal length, meaning this lens can double as a portrait and wildlife lens.
 It also features image stabilisation, allowing you to slow your shutter while shooting handheld.
 For photographers wanting even higher quality at this focal range, the Canon RF 24-105mm F4L IS USM offers professional-grade L-Series optics and full weather sealing.

 The Canon RF 28-70mm F2L USM is a spectacular standard zoom for astrophotography, with an incredibly fast f/2 maximum aperture.
 For extra width at the wider end, where a few millimetres go a long way, try the Canon RF 24-70mm F2.8L IS USM.

 The Canon RF 15-35mm F2.8L IS USM, an ultra-wide-angle zoom, enables you to capture vast amounts of the night sky, while still enjoying a fast aperture rating and flexible zoom range.
-The more compact Canon RF 14-35mm F4L IS USM is a good alternative – only an f/stop slower and providing an even greater maximum field of view.
-Find out more about why RF lenses can give you the edge when shooting at night in our guide to the best Canon kit for low-light photography*.
+The more portable Canon RF 10-20mm F4L IS STM and Canon RF 14-35mm F4L IS USM are good alternatives – each only an f/stop slower and providing an even greater maximum field of view – while the Canon RF 16-28mm F2.8 IS STM is another bright, lightweight option.

 6. Improve night sky composition

 A star-filled sky can often be enhanced by including the surrounding landscape in your photograph.
 This adds a unique element to your images and makes your work stand out from other night sky photography.
-Taken on a Canon EOS 6D (now succeeded by the Canon EOS 6D Mark II) at 20mm, 30 sec, f/2.8 and ISO5000.
+Taken on a Canon EOS R5 (now succeeded by the Canon EOS R5 Mark II) with a Canon RF 10-20mm F4 L IS STM, 15 sec, f/4 and ISO8000.

-Try framing your shot so that while the camera is pointed skywards, a tall foreground element, such as a rock formation or this tree, looms into the frame.
-Taken on a Canon EOS R with a Canon RF 28-70mm F2L USM lens at 28mm, 30 sec, f/2 and ISO3200.
+Try framing your shot so that while the camera is pointed skywards, a tall foreground element, such as a rock formation or a tree, draws the eye upwards.
+Composite image taken on a Canon EOS R (now succeeded by the EOS R6 Mark III) with a Canon RF 14mm F1.4L VCM lens.
+Foreground: 1/100 sec, f/5.6 and ISO2000.
+Sky: Ten stacked images at 10 sec, f/1.4, and ISO3200. © Radoslav Sviretsov.

 Elevate your night sky photography by including other elements to bring more visual interest – buildings, trees, mountains, or reflective lakes are all good options.
 Sometimes stars photographed on their own can result in images that lack perspective or personality, so always look for something unique that you can shoot to add to your image.

-A traditional technique for retaining sharpness in a scene from the foreground to the background is to set the lens to its hyperfocal distance, but this is impractical with many modern lenses that lack a focus distance scale.
 Checking different areas on the camera's rear screen with a magnified preview enables accurate manual focusing but, given the shallow depth of field at wide apertures, it can be impossible to get the whole scene in focus.
-An alternative is to take two or more shots at different focus and exposure settings, separately tailored to foreground areas and the distant starry sky, and then to merge them into a single image with an editing program that features layer masks, such as Adobe Photoshop.
+An alternative is to take two or more shots at different focus and exposure settings, separately tailored to foreground areas and the distant starry sky, and then to merge them into a single image with an editing program that features layer masks, such as Adobe Photoshop1.

-If you'd rather capture everything in a single shot, but foreground areas are very dark, try illuminating them with a flashgun such as the Canon Speedlite 430EX III-RT, firing one or more pulses of light during a long exposure.
+If you'd rather capture everything in a single shot, but foreground areas are very dark, try illuminating them with a flashgun such as the Canon Speedlite EL-10, firing one or more pulses of light during a long exposure.
 You can also get creative by sweeping light over specific foreground objects and areas of interest during a long exposure with a torch, or even the headlights of your car if you've driven to a shooting location.

 7. Capture star-trail images